Year 1

 Miss Richards - Class Teaching Assistant Mon-Fri AM and Mon-Thurs PM

-Mr Ferguson - Will teach the class on a Monday PM
+Mr Sandford - Will teach the class on a Monday PM

 We hope you enjoy reading our class page.
 Topic information will be updated ready for the start of each half term.
 The blog will be updated on a Friday and photographs will be updated after an event.
 We will update this page regularly with all of the learning and events that will be taking place.